FarronF/limerick-council-meetings/meetings/2024/03/11-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of Municipal District of Adare-Rathkeale - 13th February 2024.md

 The wind energy development guidelines (2006) are the current relevant

-guidelines in respect of wind farms.---
+guidelines in respect of wind farms.
+---
 9

 The Minister has published, **Draft Revised Wind Energy Development**